qiujason/Cell-Automaton-Simulations/doc/PLAN.md

 ## Design Considerations

    * How the neighborhoods interact with other neighborhoods and how the neighborhoods' cells interact with each other.

- Probably one of the major challenges we'll face as the project progresses will be dealing with different sets of rules for different games and different types of neighborhoods.
+   * Probably one of the major challenges we'll face as the project progresses will be dealing with different sets of rules for different games and different types of neighborhoods.
 While the basic implementation of the GUI and Cell objects will remain the same, the actual interactions could be very different from simulation to simulation.

+   * We also needed to decide whether to with 2D arrays or lists of lists for the implementation of the grid.
+   We decided to go with a list of list because it allows the possibility to expand the grid size if that ever becomes a deliverable need and the only downside is the time complexity of updating cells.

 ## User Interface